 In order to finish any kind of course faster, eLearning platforms are proven to be much more effective and less time consuming when compared to regular training where these professionals should sit and listen to different lectures for hours on end.

 eLearning platforms allow mental health professionals to get a grasp on complex definitions and terms in less time.
 This is because these platforms allow everyone to decide on the learning pace they find suitable.
 Nothing is rushed and everyone can do it from the comfort of their home or office.
 They can take notes, go through different sections of the course material several times if necessary and they can complete some quizzes in order to test their knowledge.

-Take for example, our own microlearning platform EDeL.
+Take for example, features of micro learning platforms and our own internal project EDeL.
 Not only can those who learn use different types of learning materials (texts, videos, and images), but they can also download them when they need to.
 In addition to this, the course content can be organised into different phases and after each phase – there is a quiz to test what was learnt in that phase.
 In this way, all learners can follow their progress and they can know exactly what they should perhaps focus on.

 Who uses eLearning platforms to train professionals?